4DNucleome/PartSeg/Readme.md

 First option do not work on Windows.

 PartSeg export few commandline options:
   - `--no_report` - disable reporting errors to authors
   - `--no_dialog` - disable reporting errors to authors and showing error dialog.
 Use only when running from terminal.
   - `segmentation_analysis` - skip launcher and start analysis gui
   - `segmentation` - skip launcher and start segmentation gui

-## Additional remarks:
+## Additional remarks
-Current version of PartSeg use `tifffile` package to read `*.tiff` files.
-Because newer version is easy to install only on Windows.
-If you install it manually with imagecodecs it should work.
+PartSeg use current `imagecodecs-lite` as backed for `tifffile`.
+You may install full version if `imagecodecs` manually.

 ## Save Format